lun-4/dril-instruct/README.md

 # how

-project state: proof of concept for data preparation, no finetunes made yet
+project state: LoRA was made. results incoming

 - create a "seed prompt", take some dril tweets and create their respective instructions manually
   - a TSV file is left in `files/` to create the main seed prompt